Sunday, June 8, 2025

 High Sanyaku (Senior Champion Ranks)

-Dai-Y Novak Djokovic Y Carlos Alcaraz Y
+Y Carlos Alcaraz Y1 Jannik Sinner Y

-O Alexander Zverev O2 - -
+O Alexander Zverev O - -

 Lower Sanyaku (Junior Champion Ranks)